bentoml/BentoML/docs/source/integrations/arize.rst

 Arize AI provides a unified platform for data scientists, data engineers, and ML engineers to monitor, analyze, and debug ML models in production.
 If you don't want to deploy a pipeline by yourself but still need data and model monitoring for the bussiness, Arize AI is a good choice.

-For end-to-end solutions for data/model monitoring, BentoML colaborates with Arize AI to make it easy to work with all BentoML Deployments.
+Our collaboration with Arize AI makes it easy to integrate end-to-end solutions for data/model monitoring with BentoML Deployments.

 .. seealso::